Maurice Vaïsse

-Maurice Vaïsse (born 7 May 1942 in Algiers) is a French historian specialised in international relations and Defence.
-He is an editorial board member on the Journal of Intelligence and Terrorism Studies.
+Maurice Vaïsse (born 7 May 1942 in Algiers) is a French historian specialised in international relations, French foreign policy and military history.

 Biography

-Vaïsse graduated with a History Agrégation in 1967.
-He has been a professor of contemporary history at Reims university, and is now a professor at the Institut d'études politiques de Paris, where he teaches history of international relations.
-Since 2008, he has headed the scientific council for historical research at the Ministry of Defence.
+Vaïsse graduated with an agrégation in history in 1967 and a PhD in contemporary history (thèse d'État) in 1980, under the supervision of distinguished historian Jean-Baptiste Duroselle.
+From 1981 to 1995, he was a professor of contemporary history at the University of Reims, where he headed the Association pour la recherche sur la paix et la guerre (Arpege).
+From 2001 to 2014, he was a professor at the Institut d'études politiques de Paris (Sciences Po), teaching the history of international relations before retiring as professor emeritus.

-Vaïsse is a member of the Commission of diplomatic archives, and heads the Commission de publication des documents diplomatiques français, tasked with the publication of diplomatic notes.
+Beyond his university teaching, Vaïsse has held several prominent research and institutional roles.
+From 1985 to 1986, he was an auditor at the Institut des hautes études de la défense nationale (IHEDN).
+He led the Groupe d'études français d'histoire de l'armement nucléaire (French study group for the history of nuclear weapons) from 1986 to 2000.

-From 1981 to 1995, he has headed the Association pour la recherche sur la paix et la guerre (Arpege).
-From 1985 to 1986, he was an auditor at the Institut des hautes études de la défense nationale.
-From 1986 to 2000, he headed the Groupe d'études français d'histoire de l'armement nucléaire (French study group for history of nuclear weapons).
-He presided the Centre d'études d'histoire de la défense (Centre for studies of Defence History), and has been a technical counsellor to the Charles De Gaulle Foundation between 1995 and 2001.
+In 1994, he created the Centre d'études d'histoire de la défense (Centre for Defence History Studies), serving as its president until 2001.
+Later, from 2008 to 2016, he headed the scientific council for historical research at the French Ministry of Defence.

-Vaïsse has, furthermore, sat on numerous peer committees, notably for Relations Internationales, Politique étrangère, Défense nationale, Cold War History Review, and the Retour aux textes collection of la Documentation française.
-Since 1991, he has co-directed the Revue d'histoire diplomatique, and since 1996, the Histoires collection of Bruylant Editors.
+In the field of diplomatic history, Vaïsse served as a member of the Commission of Diplomatic Archives from 1992 to 2024.
+He also headed the Commission de publication des documents diplomatiques français for the 1960s period, tasked with publishing diplomatic cables and memos, and edited 30 volumes of French diplomatic documents covering the 1960s and early 1970s.
+Additionally, he was a member and chairman of the scientific council of the Charles de Gaulle Foundation between 1995 and 2001.

-Vaïsse sits on the administration council of Liberté pour l'histoire.
+Vaïsse has sat on numerous editorial boards and peer committees, notably for Relations Internationales, Politique étrangère, Défense nationale, Cold War History Review, and the Retour aux textes collection of La Documentation française.
+Since 1991, he has co-directed the Revue d'histoire diplomatique.
+He also sits on the administrative council of the Liberté pour l'histoire association.

-Vaïsse is the father of Justin Vaïsse, who also is a preeminent historian.
+Vaïsse is the father of historian Justin Vaïsse.